 The Blessed, or the “Makarioi” are the dispensers of grace, and they teach us how to live for God in the world.
-The B Attitudes, if they had began with “filled with the spirit” or being “rich in spirit,” I, very likely, would not have undertaken this study to see where it would lead me.
+The “B Attitudes,” if they had began with “filled with the spirit” and being “rich in spirit.”
+I, very likely, would not have undertaken this study to see where it would lead me.
 I am intrigued by what is so important in my attitude to be “poor in spirit?”
-I have heard and preached many sermons on the Holy Spirit taking up residence in the human heart; but I have never thought of a soul that was blessed being poor in the spirit.
+I have heard and preached many sermons on the Holy Spirit taking up residence in the human heart, but I have never thought of a soul that was blessed being poor in the spirit.
 Join me in my little journey and see where it leads.
 How some people can dispense grace in a world like ours?

 The majority of the people in our world belong to the class of the poor.
 In the U.S.A., the welfare constituents occupy this rank.
 But their income makes them rich in comparison to most of the people in our world.
 In Poland, some of our neighbors were poor.
 A family of seven lived in a small house on four acres of land.
-They had one cow, a number of chickens and several pigs.
+They had one cow, a number of chickens, and several pigs.
 There were two males who were mostly drunk on home brew.
 That was in 1939.
-But these neighbors were rich in comparison to the poor in the Sermon on the Mount, especially to the disciples that had given up everything to follow Jesus (Mk.
-10:28).
+But these neighbors were rich in comparison to the poor in the “Sermon on the Mount,” especially to the disciples that had given up everything to follow Jesus (Mark 10:28).
 There were two types, the materially poor and the poor in spirit.
 Jesus was concerned with the poor, but far more so with man’s attitude and aptitude.

 The human mind is very fertile.
 It found a new garb for being poor in spirit.
 Credit would go to Paul, a Pharisee, for defining spirituality that would lead to an otherworldly lifestyle.
 It was not an entirely new concept.
 The Hasidic movement first entertained the idea of a separated life from the world.
 The Pharisees were the continuation of Hasidism and Paul became the Christian representative.
 The movement entertained a religious or spiritual superiority.
-Paul identified this attitude with the mind of Christ (Phil.
-2:5-11).
+Paul identified this attitude with the mind of Christ (Philippians 2:5-11).
 He distinguished three types of Christian lifestyles.
-The Greek text has “sarkinois, psychikois and pneumatikois” (I Cor.
-2:13-3: 3).
-The first group was fleshly or concerned with how to make a living.
+The Greek text has “sarkinois, psychikois and pneumatikois” (I Corinthians 2:13-3: 3).
+The first group was fleshly and concerned with how to make a living.
 The second bunch was psychic or emotional concerned with good feelings.
 The third was the elite that depended on the mind to determine how best to avoid even work if necessary.
 This group became the saints that exacted a living from the public.
 In return, they could bless and pray people into heaven.

 Paul was one of the first to encourage a “makarioi” attitude and aptitude between poor and rich or slave and master.
 “Slaves, obey your masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
 Obey them not only to win their favor when their eye is on you, but like slaves of Christ, doing the will of God from your heart.
 Serve wholeheartedly, as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free.
 And masters, treat your slaves in the same way.
-Do not threaten them, since you know that He is both their Master and yours in heaven, and there is no favoritism with him” (Eph.
-6:5-9).
-The Lord himself asked his disciples, “Who then is the faithful and wise servant, whom the Master has put in charge of the servants in his household to give them their food at the proper time?
+Do not threaten them, since you know that He is both their Master and yours in heaven, and there is no favoritism with him” (Ephesians 6:5-9).
+The Lord Himself asked his disciples, “Who then is the faithful and wise servant, whom the Master has put in charge of the servants in his household to give them their food at the proper time?
 It will be good for that servant whose Master finds him doing so when he returns.
-I tell you the truth, he will put him in charge of all his possessions” (Mt.
-24:45-47).
+I tell you the truth, he will put him in charge of all his possessions” (Matthew 24:45-47).

 I have had such an experience with my employer when I came to Canada.
 He sent me out to cultivate a large field, brought we a drink on the first day and never showed up again.
 I finished the field a day later and went back to the farm.
 I asked him why he had not checked up on me.
 He replied, “Why would I?
 You finished the work one half day faster than I did myself.”
 This farmer had five quarters of 160 acres each.
 He offered me one quarter for looking after his two small boys and his farm.
 At that time, I did not belong to any Church; however, I felt accountable for what I was instructed to do and I did have the fear of the Lord in my heart.
-I was not a “makarios” and I do not feel at the present that I am one, but I do know the difference between lip service and the will of God (Mt.
-7:21).
+I was not a “makarios” and I do not feel at the present that I am one, but I do know the difference between lip service and the will of God (Matthew 7:21).

 A “makarioi” attitude expresses itself in deeds rather than in words.
 They do not blow a horn to announce their intentions.
 They follow their Master’s instructions.
 “So when you intend to help the needy, do not be as noisy as the sound of a trumpet.
 You are not like the religious leaders that want to be noticed and rewarded by men.
 You, yourself, must keep the left hand from knowing what the right hand does.
-Your reward will come from your Father who sees what is done in secret” (Mt.
-6:2-4).
+Your reward will come from your Father who sees what is done in secret” (Matthew 6:2-4).
 These are the “makarioi” that have the means and the attitude to help.
 To become one that can give, one has to learn worldly means and ways.
-In the Parable of the Shrewd Manager, Jesus showed his disciples what they had to do to succeed in this world financially.
+In “The Parable of the Shrewd Manager,” Jesus showed his disciples what they had to do to succeed in this world financially.
 “The people of the world are wiser in their use of money, even amongst themselves, than the people that believe in God.
-I tell you, you will do well by making friends with people of means; for when you will be in need you will have somewhere to go” (Lk.
-16:8-9).
+I tell you, you will do well by making friends with people of means; for when you will be in need you will have somewhere to go” (Luke 16:8-9).

 Total strangers have saved my life at least three times and a fourth by medical experts and acquaintances, without the sound a horn.
 I also know that even mean human beings do reciprocate.
 My father was a Polish soldier, after Poland surrendered to Hitler and Stalin, he was sent home by the Russians with his friend and two horses and a wagon full of army supplies.
-They were a day from home when bandits attacked them, stripped them of their clothes and tied them to trees until they decided what to do with my father and his friend.
+They were a day from home when bandits attacked them, stripped them of their clothes, and tied them to trees until they decided what to do with my father and his friend.
 One of the bandits recognized my father and he remembered that my father had done work for his family in our blacksmith shop.
-This bandit risked his life by freeing my father and his friend and they escaped naked but unharmed.
+This bandit risked his life by freeing my father and his friend and they escaped naked, but unharmed.
 It was an enemy that saved me from drowning at the age of twelve in Poland under German occupation.
 In Canada, two strangers wrapped me in a blanket and saved me from burning alive.
 The “makarioi” do not wear identifying signs but are present with their deeds.